How to Choose a Premium WooCommerce Theme: An Eight-Point Checklist

 We’ve covered eight ways to spot a good (or bad) premium WordPress theme.
 However, they mostly break down into three groups.

-- The theme’s developer can be offer support and update the theme.
+- The theme’s developer can offer support and update the theme.

-- The theme won’t damage the performance, the flexibility, or the security of your store.
+- The theme won’t damage your store’s performance, flexibility, or security.

 - You are free to move between themes because your store doesn’t rely on the features of any particular theme.

-If you use this article as a checklist when choosing a WordPress theme for a WooCommerce store.
+We hope this eight-step checklist guide on how to select and choose a premium WordPress theme and template for your WooCommerce store has been of help to you!
 You’re sure to find a theme that provides the look and the functionality you can rely on for many years.